5 Things You Should Do While Looking For A Job

 Take advantage of the free time you have after applying for jobs and get moving!
 Chances are, you'll walk into your next interview with more confidence and an extra spring in your step.

 Nothing helps us detach from our busy lives like reading a good book.

-Quiet those racing thoughts by reading -- any genre will do!
+Quiet those racing thoughts by reading—any genre will do!
 Reading may help you learn something new, gain new perspectives, and help with empathy (all things that will benefit you at your next job).
-Knowledge is power!

 Although you may dread networking, think of it as a necessary evil.
-Sure, it sucks and you'd rather be doing other things.
+Sure, it sucks having to step outside your comfort zone and you'd rather be doing other things.
 But nothing can produce positive career results quite like networking.
 There's no substitute for it.

 4. Visit Family & Friends

 Sometimes all we need when we're feeling down is a visit with our family and friends.
 They've supported you through tougher times, and they'll support you through this transition too.